 Awareness of death in non-human animals is an exciting field of research in which quite progress have already been made, although much research remains to be done.
 Regarding primates, the literature contains many descriptions of how they respond to deaths of relatives, of other groups and even of other species.
 In many cases, consequences have been discovered in terms of food, rank, social dynamics and demographics, effects that would not imply a real awareness of death.
 However, with the exception of death-induced stress and depression in survivors, the studies do not clarify whether the meaning of death in primates is psychological or rather socio-ecological, as in the cases mentioned above.

 Communication in primates

-At the beginning of this article, we have been made reference to oral communication in non-human primates.
+At the beginning of this post we have been made reference to oral communication in non-human primates.
 In general, vocal signals are key elements in understanding the behaviour, sociability and evolution of species.
-Along these lines, it is worth noting that until recently it was argued that non-human primates could not speak like humans because of limitations in the anatomy and configuration of the vocal tract.
+It is worth noting that, until recently, it was argued that non-human primates could not speak like humans because of limitations in the anatomy and configuration of the vocal tract.
 However, recent studies have shown that it is not the vocal tract but the lack of appropiate neural connections that make non-human primates unable to speak.
 Even so, Koko and other apes have proven to be able to exercise voluntary control over their vocalizations and sound production, and even learn to produce new vocal and respiratory behaviors.
-In a future article we will dig into this topic.
+In a future post we will dig into this topic.